szelongq/tp/docs/DeveloperGuide.md

         Expected: No data is being edited.
 Error details shown in status message.
 Status bar remains the same.

     4. Test case: `edit 1 p/91234567 s/2000`<br>
-        Expected: First employee's phone number and salary is updated as `91234567` and `2000` respectively together.
+        Expected: First employee's phone number and hourlySalary is updated as `91234567` and `2000` respectively together.
 Details of edited contact shown in the status message.
 Timestamp in the status bar is updated.

-    5. Other incorrect edit commands to try: `edit x` (where x is larger than list size), `edit 1 s/-200` (salary should not be negative) etc. <br>
+    5. Other incorrect edit commands to try: `edit x` (where x is larger than list size), `edit 1 s/-200` (hourlySalary should not be negative) etc. <br>
         Expected: No employee data is being edited.
 Error details shown in the status message.
 Status bar remains the same.

 2. _{ possibly more test cases? …​ }_